-NOTE: All Pockets will require a "Contour" pass around the perimeter of the pocket, to finish the sides (Refer to "Example #1" to "Example #5" for Contour).
+NOTE: All Pockets will require a "Contour" pass around the perimeter of the pocket, to finish the sides (Refer to Examples 1-5 for Contour).
 Therefore, ANILAM recommends that you program XY stock for each Pocket.
 You can also program Z stock, which would require you to program a second "Pocket" (with 0 Z stock) to finish the bottom.